Sattam bin Abdulaziz Al Saud: Succession and other positions

 In 2009 the leaked US cables argued that Prince Sattam was a dark-horse candidate to the throne following King Abdullah citing his success in governing Riyadh during the absence of Prince Salman, governor of Riyadh, in 2008.

 Prince Sattam was a member of the following committees: Chairman of insolvent prisoners release committee; Deputy chairman of the executive committee of Saudization; Deputy chairman of the executive association of developing Riyadh; deputy chairman of the board of directors of water and sanitation association at Riyadh Province; deputy chairman of the board of directors of Al Berr association at Riyadh; deputy chairman of the committee of prince Salman project for charity housing; deputy chairman of Ibn Baz charity for helping youth to marry; deputy chairman of the orphans care association board at Riyadh region; chairman of the local committee for gathering donations for Kosovo and Chechnya Muslims at Riyadh region; deputy chairman of the civil defense committee; honorary deputy chairman of the patients’ friends committee at Riyadh region; deputy chairman of the renal failure patients care association at Riyadh region."

 Awards

 Prince Sattam was a recipient of the King Abdulaziz cordon from the first class which is considered the highest order in the Kingdom of Saudi Arabia.

 Personal life

 Sattam bin Abdulaziz married Sheikha bint Abdullah bin Abdul Rahman, a daughter of his uncle, Abdullah bin Abdul Rahman.
-His children are Hala, Abdulaziz, Najla and Faisal.
+They had four children: Hala, Abdulaziz, Najla and Faisal.
 One of his daughters, Najla, is married to Abdulaziz bin Majid.